Charitable Gift Annuity Rates: What Has and Has Not Changed

 We make some further assumptions about how long the annuitant will live, what investment return the charity will earn on its CGA reserve account, and what expenses will be incurred to administer and invest the funds.
 With these assumptions in place, it is really a matter of “working backwards” mathematically to determine, given the mortality and investment return assumptions, the rate for a given age that will produce the targeted 50% amount at the end of the contract.
 Because the math is complex and involves actuarial calculations, the ACGA has retained a respected actuarial firm, Korn Ferry Hay Group, to perform the calculations which determine the schedules of single-life and two-life CGA rates.

-Q. How is the investment return assumption determined?
+Q: How is the investment return assumption calculated?

 The Rates Committee uses a model portfolio with an asset allocation of 40% stocks, 55% bonds, and 5% cash to determine the investment return assumption.
 We base the assumed return on stocks on the long-term average return of the S&P 500 index, discounting the return somewhat to be conservative.
 The expected returns on bonds and cash are determined by reference to moving averages of yields on U.S. government securities.
 The Rates Committee monitors the model portfolio on a weekly basis, and meets about four times a year to discuss the assumptions and determine when to contract with Korn Ferry Hay Group to perform additional calculations.